github-education-resources/GitHubGraduation-2021/_data/ShubhamAvasthi/ShubhamAvasthi.md

 ---
 name: Shubham Avasthi
-institution: Indian Institute of Technology (Banaras Hindu University), Varanasi
+institution: Indian Institute of Technology (BHU), Varanasi
 quote: You cannot control success, you can only keep working hard.
 github_user: ShubhamAvasthi
 ---